 Instructions

-- Generously season short ribs on all sides with 3 tsp Kosher salt and 1 tsp black pepper.
+- Season the beef ribs.
+Generously season short ribs on all sides with 3 tsp Kosher salt and 1 tsp black pepper.
 When the pan is very hot, add short ribs, searing on all sides for about 3 minutes per side, until deep golden brown, about 12-15 minutes total.
-Remove short ribs to a tray.
+Transfer short ribs to a plate.

 - Sauté the veggies.
-Add 1 chopped onion a 1 lb carrots, then cook, stirring occsaionally, for 5 minutes.
-Add 4 Tbsp minced garlic and cook 1 minute more.
-Stir in 2 Tbsp tomato paste, breaking down with a spatula.
+Add chopped onion and carrots, then cook, stirring occasionally, for 5 minutes.
+Add minced garlic then cook 1 minute more.
+Stir in 2 Tbsp tomato paste, using a spatula to help it dissolve.

 - Deglaze the pan.
-Add ¼ cup Bourbon or Rye, scraping the bottom of the pan to release the brown bits.
-Pour in 1 cup wine and 3 cups beef broth, then add ½ cup prunes and fresh herbs.
-Place lid on, transfer to oven, and cook for 2½-3 hours, or until tender.
+Add ¼ cup Bourbon or Rye, scraping the bottom of the pan to release any browned bits.
+Pour in 1 cup (237ml) of red wine and 3 cups (711ml) of beef broth, then add ½ cup prunes and fresh herbs.
+Give it a good stir, place the lid on, transfer to the oven, and cook for 2½-3 hours, or until meltingly tender.

 Hey there!
 This sounds divine!
 Would you be able to make this in an instant pot?
 I was hoping to do this for Hannukah on Friday, but spead up the process since I am not off work till later in the day 🙂 Cheers!